 Despite its lively nature and an abundant supply of tourists, Folly is a world away from South Carolina’s more commercialized beaches like Myrtle Beach and Hilton Head.
 It’s still a great place to grab a beer, shake off your shoes, and enjoy the sunset with friends.

 Th following list highlights the many great places you can visit on Folly Beach.
 Folly Beach County Park, Folly Beach Pier, Folly River, Morris Island Lighthouse, Shrimp Trawlers at Crosby’s Seafood, and last but not least, The Washout.

 The following images are from the collection of Maebelle Barnett Bazzel, a lifelong resident of James Island in Charleston County.
 Most of the views of Folly Beach are from the 1940s-1950s and depict a similar but different lifestyle seen on the island.

 Reflections on the Folly Beach

-Photographer photographer Kevin Travis, who took the photo at the top of the page, shares this great story: "Shot this image on a cold December morning right after Christmas.
+Photographer Kevin Travis, who took this photo of the Morris Island light, shares a great story: “Shot this image on a cold December morning right after Christmas.
 It was about 40 degrees on the beach at 5:30 am.
 I used a flashlight to illuminate the old live oaks tree stumps on the beach.
 Morris Island Lighthouse is in the background.
 The lighthouse is always the focal point of so many pictures, and rightfully so because of the rich history of this beautiful structure.
-I wanted to show a different perspective of the beach with the lighthouse playing second fiddle so to speak."
+I wanted to show a different perspective of the beach with the lighthouse playing second fiddle so to speak.”